TG9541/stm8s001ch330/README.md

 <a href="https://oshpark.com/shared_projects/cjOgBYNw"><img src="https://oshpark.com/packs/media/images/badge-5f4e3bf4bf68f72ff88bd92e0089e9cf.png" alt="Order from OSH Park"></img></a>

-This is a design for an easy to use and easy to make key-chain sized STM8S001J3M3 dongle with CH330N USB-UART, e.g. for [STM8 eForth](https://github.com/TG9541/stm8ef) which makes it an interactive development environment.
-It can also be used as a tiny programmable USB dongle, e.g. for interfacing I2C sensors, orfor prototyping software other "Low density" STM8 µCs (8K Flash, 1K RAM, up to 640 bytes EEPROM).
-As an benchmark to retro-computing affectionados: the typical performance is like a "6502 @ >20MHz" and it's about as easy to program.
+This is a design for an easy to use and easy to make key-chain sized STM8S001J3M3 dongle with CH330N USB-UART, e.g. for [STM8 eForth](https://github.com/TG9541/stm8ef) (which turns it into an interactive development environment).
+It can also be for interfacing, e.g., 1Wire or I2C sensors, as an IR-code transmitter, or prototyping software for "Low density" STM8S µCs (which all have 8K Flash, 1K RAM and 128-640 bytes EEPROM).
+If you're an 8bit computing and retro-computing affectionado: the typical performance is like a "6502 @ >20MHz" and it's about as easy to program.

 ![image](https://user-images.githubusercontent.com/5466977/108121123-94e54b80-70a2-11eb-8323-c2e5c9b8575f.png)

-The STM8S001J3M3 UART works in "half-duplex" mode (`PD5/UART_TX`) and the CH330N USB-UART is in a matching wired-or configuration (D1).
-The internal pull-up of `PD5` should be active (this is the default for the STM8 eForth [STM8S001J3](https://github.com/TG9541/stm8ef/tree/master/STM8S001J3) base image).
-Note that this configuration allows IAP (in application programming) in Forth and ICP (in circuit programming) through `PD1/SWIM` both of which are on pin8 of the µC.
+The STM8S001J3M3 UART works in "half-duplex" mode (`PD5/UART_TX`) with the CH330N USB-UART in wired-or configuration (D1).
+The internal pull-up of `PD5` should be active (the STM8 eForth [STM8S001J3](https://github.com/TG9541/stm8ef/tree/master/STM8S001J3) base image takes care of that).
+This configuration allows IAP (in application programming) in Forth and ICP (in circuit programming) through `PD1/SWIM` through pin8 of the µC.

 ![schematics](doc/stm8s001ch330.png)

-The SMD USB-A connector is common and easy to obtain (e.g. [here](https://www.aliexpress.com/item/32900067411.html), refer to the BOM is in the docs folder).
+All components, including the PCB and the SMD USB-A connector are easy to obtain (e.g. [here](https://www.aliexpress.com/item/32900067411.html) for the USB connector - refer to the BOM is in the docs folder).

 ![image](https://user-images.githubusercontent.com/5466977/142575242-bb4bb3ee-ec87-46c8-b525-e5a5aa4f14fc.png)